-With temperatures steadily on the rise, and with most of us starting to become more active outdoors, it’s important to know ticks are becoming more active as well despite it being so early in the year.
+Temperatures are steadily on the rise, and most of us are starting to become more active outdoors.
+It’s important to know that ticks are becoming more active as well, despite it being so early in the year.

 Ticks don’t just die off in the winter, they just go into hiding

 A lot of people think that ticks just die off in the winter, and that’s actually not the case.
-Ticks can remain active all winter long and many tend to hide under leave piles and underbrush left as snow started to fall in the winter.
+Ticks can remain active all winter long.
+Many tend to hide under leaf piles and underbrush left as snow started falling in the winter.

 Ticks will often even come out when temperatures climb above freezing over the winter.
 For each stage of the life cycle ticks go through, a feeding from a host is required beforehand.

 This means that the ticks who missed getting a meal and finding a host towards the end of summer and fall will be much more desperate and active to find a meal and new host in the spring time.

 As we start to venture out more as the warmer weather begins in spring, it’s important to pay attention and be on the lookout for ticks on you or your pets.
 There are different kinds of ticks to worry about, but the deer tick is the most dangerous.